Michael-Naguib/MonteCarloPi/README.md

 ![inRule](inRule.PNG)

-- Pi was finally approximated using the functional expression listed earlier where pi is a function of Dimension as well as the volumes of the hypeshapes.
+- Pi was finally approximated using the functional expression listed earlier where pi is a function of Dimension as well as the volumes of the hypersphere and hypercube.

 ### Implementation: ```nDimensionalMonteCarloPi.py```
 - A monte carlo simulation was configured to calculate Pi given a fixed number of iterations and a specified radius for the circle.